 STOP-D

-Sertraline TO prevent Post-TBI Depression
+Sertraline TO prevent Post traumatic brain injury Depression

 What is